Meet our team

 Kim Hill

-Working in education outreach for the past 7 years, Kim is incredibly passionate about promoting fair opportunities for all young people, regardless of their background and circumstances.
+Kim runs our Life Chances Programme, developing projects and supporting and managing our Youth Council.
+Working in education outreach for 7 years prior to joining the NCC in 2024, Kim is incredibly passionate about promoting fair opportunities for all young people, regardless of their background and circumstances.
 Bringing her experience of project and events management to NCC, Kim has worked in a variety of roles designing and delivering programmes for young people and their supporters.

 Caroline Stapleton